bobappleyard/cc_lisp/spec/syntax.md

 The syntax of CCL is based upon the idea of S-Expressions.
 An S-Expression is either an atom or a list.

+The process of turning source code into S-Expressions is known as *parsing*.

 Source Code
 -----------